CentauriSoldier/Dox/README.md

 Now, I know this is a new way to document your code, but I've made it as painless as possible.
 Once you read this section, you'll be ready to start documenting and you'll see how simple Dox is to use.

 ###Function Info Block
-This is primary element of Dox that makes it work.
+This is the primary element of Dox that makes it work.
 In fact, without at least one function info block, Dox will not process the target module since there would be no information to process.

 The function info block is wrapped in a multi-line lua comment whose start tag is --[[! and end tag is !]].
 Function Info Block Block Tags